gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 # Joining Node to Group Manager {#sec-joining-node-to-GM}

 First, the joining node posts the Access Token to the /authz-info endpoint at the Group Manager, in accordance with the Token post defined in Section 3.3 of {{I-D.palombini-ace-key-groupcomm}}.
-Then, the joining node establishes a secure channel with the Group Manager, according to what specified in the Access Token response and to the signalled profile of ACE.
+Then, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response and to the signalled profile of ACE.

 ## Join Request {#ssec-join-req}